mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 Follow the instructions to deploy the Database schema, essential data, demo data and Hasura schema. https://github.com/mssfoobar/aoh-db

-### Create the following database for postgres if they are not created
+### If the steps above failed, check if the following Databases exists
  - ar2
  - temporal
  - temporal-visibility